Examiner's Report June 2011 Exam. Read this through and look at it when reflecting on your mock exam.

 relating this to how it aided the audience’s understanding of the compression of time, many

-just linked it to representation through its connotations of passion and love
+just linked it to representation through its connotations of passion and love.
+An interesting

 observation but largely irrelevant in this case.